 - 1. Capacity to learn with unusual depth of understanding, to retain what has been learned, and to transfer learning to new situations; - 2.
 Capacity and willingness to deal with increasing levels of abstraction and complexity earlier than other peers; - 3.
 Creative ability to make unusual connections among ideas and concepts; - 4.
 Ability to learn quickly in their area(s) of intellectual strength; and - 5.
 Capacity for intense concentration and/or focus.

-The district will employ the following procedures to refer, assess, and select students to participate in the program:
+The district will employ the following procedures to find students who may qualify for potential placement in the program:

 Referral